'The Accident Of Color' Looks At The Failure Of Reconstruction

 This is, perhaps, due to some not-insignificant resistance to the ideas of Du Bois and Foner themselves; for being too Marxist, for instance, as with Du Bois' idea of the "psychological wage" gained by poor whites that allowed the white worker to feel superior to the black worker.
 Or for emphasizing labor along with race, as with Foner's focus on the formation of a class structure subservient to Northern industrialists.

 That Reconstruction did indeed fail is clear — but the "whys" vary.
 When Du Bois published Black Reconstruction in 1935, he responded to a historical consensus that Reconstruction was a failure because it was fundamentally a mistake.
-The infamously racist film The Birth of a Nation in 1915 that depicted black people as savages and the Klan as heroic is a reminder of that narrative.
+The infamously racist film The Birth of a Nation in 1915 that depicted black people as savages and the Ku Klux Klan as heroic is a reminder of that narrative.
 Traitorous Radical Republicans and racially inferior freedmen were simply incapable of exercising their political rights.

-But even today, matters about Reconstruction do not remain simple — a context to which Daniel Brook responds in his new book The Accident of Color: A Story of Race and Reconstruction.
+But even today, matters about Reconstruction do not remain simple — a context to which Daniel Brook responds in his new book, The Accident of Color: A Story of Race and Reconstruction.
 The consensus today is that it was not so much class but the fundamental fact of whiteness that mattered.
 Southern antebellum racism was simply too intransigent.
 And so we draw a line — straight from the racist backlash to Reconstruction all the way to the current presidency as a response to the previous one.
 Race resentment is the crux.
 Adam Gopnik, writing in The New Yorker, puts this succinctly, connecting the consensus just as he dispenses with Du Bois' psychological wage:

 "This is to give a Marxist-sounding name to a non-Marxist phenomenon: ethnic resentment and clan consciousness are social forces far more powerful than economic class."